 For communications standards like RS485, daisy chain wiring is the only suitable wiring method when you have a large number of devices to deal with.
 Star connections would simply not work, as multiple stubs of connections result in reflections that affect signal integrity.

 When starting a design that involves daisy-chaining at the application level, you need to weigh the pros and cons of the wiring method and mitigate any potential issues beforehand.
 Otherwise, you may risk losing connections with half of your devices and lacking any recovery methods.

-Daisy chain connections involve the smallest length of cable used.
-Compared to star connections, this equals faster installation time and cost.
+Daisy chain network connections involve the smallest length of cable used.
+When it comes to daisy chain vs star topology, these smaller cable lengths equal faster installation time and lower cost.
 On paper, a daisy chain connection may look like a ring, but in practice, it is hardly ring-like.
-You may have multiple devices spread out at irregular distances and placed over a closed area, which results in the costly installation of star connections.
+You may have multiple devices spread out at irregular distances and placed over a closed area, which results in the costly installation of star network connections.